-The main job of the XRP Ledger Consensus Protocol is to agree on a set of transactions to apply to the previous ledger, apply them in a well-defined order, then confirm that everyone got the same results.
+The main goal of the XRP Ledger Consensus Protocol is to agree on a set of transactions to add to the next ledger version, apply them in a well-defined order, then confirm that everyone got the same results.
 When this happens successfully, a ledger version is considered validated, and final.
 From there, the process continues by building the next ledger version.

 The core principle behind the XRP Ledger's consensus mechanism is that a little trust goes a long way.
-Each participant in the network chooses a set of validators, servers specifically configured to participate actively in consensus, run by different parties who are expected to behave honestly most of the time.
+Each participant in the network chooses a set of validators, servers specifically configured to participate actively in consensus, run by different parties who are expected to behave honestly most of the time according to the protocol.
 More importantly, the set of chosen validators should not be likely to collude with one another to break the rules in the exact same way.
-This list is sometimes called a Unique Node List, or UNL.
+This list is called a Unique Node List, or UNL.

 As the network progresses, each server listens to its trusted validators³; as long as a large enough percentage of them agree that a set of transactions should occur and that a given ledger is the result, the server declares a consensus.
 If they don't agree, validators modify their proposals to more closely match the other validators they trust, repeating the process in several rounds until they reach a consensus.

 It's OK if a small proportion of validators don't work properly all the time.
 As long as fewer than 20% of trusted validators are faulty, consensus can continue unimpeded; and confirming an invalid transaction would require over 80% of trusted validators to collude.
 If more than 20% but less than 80% of trusted validators are faulty, the network stops making progress.

 For a longer exploration of how the XRP Ledger Consensus Protocol responds to various challenges, attacks, and failure cases, see Consensus Protections Against Attacks and Failure Modes.